Waters Green Medical CentreSunderland StreetMacclesfieldCheshire, SK11 6JLTel: 01625 422893

 In order to complete even the simplest of forms therefore, the doctor might have to check the patient's entire medical record.
 Carelessness or an inaccurate report can have serious consequences for the doctor with the General Medical Council (the doctors' regulatory body) or even the police.

-The Fees for non-NHS services are based on the British Medical Association (BMA) suggested scales and our reception staff will be happy to advise you about them along with appointment availability.
+The Fees for non-NHS medical services are based on the British Medical Association (BMA) suggested scales and our reception staff will be happy to advise you about them along with appointment availability.

 Our child immunisation clinics are run by our practice nurses and take place on a Wednesday morning for full details of the immunisation schedule and for more information: Vaccination schedule .
 Your child will be sent a letter by Public Health advising you of this schedule and the actions you need to take.